History of Blancpain

 So, the brand is older than Vacheron Constantin, often named as the oldest watch brand, but Blancpain was not in continuous production.
 Which makes Vacheron Constantin’s claim that they are the oldest watch brand in the world that has been in continuous production, correct.

-The history of Blancpain:
+The history of Blancpain in a timeline

 1693 – Birth of Jehan-Jaques Blancpain